jbhunt/parallel-pyspin/README.md

 ```Python
 cam1 = primary.PrimaryCamera(device_index=0)
 ```
-To prepare the camera object for video recording, you need to call the `prime` method which required the file path including the filename for the video container and an optional keyword argument: `backend` which specifies the video writing backend.
+To prepare the camera object for video recording, you need to call the `prime` method which requires the file path including the filename for the video container and an optional keyword argument: `backend` which specifies the video writing backend.
 Supported video writing backends are `Spinnaker`, `OpenCV`, and `FFmpeg`.
 If using the `OpenCV` or `FFmpeg` backends, you will need to install some additional dependencies.
 ```Python
 cam1.prime('<file path>.mp4', backend='Spinnaker')
 ```